RoadmapStudios/Tickera-REST-API/README.md

 3. You are done.
 Enjoy the blazing fast experience of viewing/searching events and buying tickets!

 ## Support
 This plugin works out of the box and should works best with AppPresser framework or Ionic Framework.
-Should you stumble on issues/bugs, please open a support ticket on Github.
+Should you stumble on issues/bugs, please open a support ticket <a href="https://github.com/RoadmapStudios/app-event/issues">here</a> .